-- reviewing the need for special pay such that it meets with a true business need; and
+- Reviewing the need for special pay such that it meets with a true business need.

 Non-Exempt employees are responsible for:

-- understanding that overtime, when assigned, is a position requirement; and
+- Understanding that overtime, when assigned, is a position requirement.

 UVA Human Resources is responsible for providing:

-- training resources to supervisors and manager on managing time in the in the Human Resources Management System; and
+- Training resources to supervisors and manager on managing time in the in the Human Resources Management System.

 Compliance with Policy:

 Failure to comply with the requirements of this policy (including, but not limited to obtaining supervisor approval before working overtime) may result in disciplinary action up to and including termination in accordance with relevant University policies.

 Questions about this policy should be directed to Total Rewards (UVA HR).